JohnnyBeProgramming/pi-toolkit/README.md

 ### Setup an SSH agent on the Rasberry Pi

-This enables us to remotely control the device, and perform actions such as backup and restore.
-Note that this will require an active internet connection.
+This enables us to remotely control the device, and perform actions such as backup and restore, or even remote development (using `vscode`).

-Run the following command to install ssh:
+Run the following command to install ssh (requires an active internet connection):
 ```
 # Exposes an ssh server on the device
-bash <(curl -s curl https://raw.githubusercontent.com/JohnnyBeProgramming/pi-toolkit/master/setup/ssh)
+curl -s curl https://raw.githubusercontent.com/JohnnyBeProgramming/pi-toolkit/master/setup/ssh | bash
 ```

-### Remotely control device from your machine
+### Remotely control a device from your local machine

 To do this, we will make use of the SSH connection that we installed and enabled on the device.